 Start with a short historical narrative of the Great Depression in Washington State in ten brief illustrated chapters.

-Economics and Poverty The crash of 1929 led to business failures, Hoovervilles, and the organizations of the unemployed.
+The crash of 1929 led to business failures, Hoovervilles, and the organizations of the unemployed.
 Recovery began in 1933.

 Washington was a flashpoint for labor organizing, from Seattle's docks to fruit orchards and the lumber mills and logging camps.